 Level C Readers

-The Little Raccoon in My Yard, is a C leveled reader, Early Emergent category (Levels A-C).
+The Little Raccoon in My Yard is a nonfiction/informational, C leveled reader, based on independent evaluation by Fountas & Pinnell using the F&P Text Level Gradient.
+The book is appropriate for Early Emergent readers (Levels A-C).
 Level C titles typically feature simple characters and colorful pictures that support the printed text.
 The vocabulary is already familiar to the reader and most pages have just two to five lines of text, with phrases that are repetitive, to help children build confidence as they read.
-Students reading at Level C no longer rely on finger tracking.
-They’re able to match spoken words to the printed words with their eyes.
-Level C readers notice punctuation and begin to use expression and phrasing in their reading, as their comprehension skills continue to improve.
-They know a wider range of high-frequency words and often self-correct while reading.
-Level C titles can also be helpful tools in supporting and encouraging older students who are struggling or reluctant to read.
+Students reading at level C are able to match spoken words to the printed words with their eyes.
+Level C readers notice punctuation and begin to use expression and phrasing in their reading as their comprehension skills continue to improve.
+They understand and can identify a simple sequence of events in the story.
+Reading at level C, they now have a wider range of high-frequency words and are able to self-correct while reading.
+Illustrations are still important keys to readers at this level, helping them in the decoding of new words.

-Early Emergent readers benefit from reading both fiction and nonfiction/informational books about familiar topics.
-The books should use carefully controlled text and repeated vocabulary.
-Pictures are important keys to readers at this level, supporting the decoding of new words.
-Early Emergent readers are still building a vocabulary of frequently used words.
+Early Emergent readers benefit from books about familiar topics that use carefully controlled text and repeated vocabulary.
+Illustrations are important keys to readers at this level, supporting the decoding of new words.
+Early Emergent readers are still building a vocabulary of high-frequency words.
 Having a large vocabulary of frequently used words enables reading that is more fluent and sounds like natural speaking language.